Early Years 2022

 What academic standards does the school achieve?

-Statutory attainment and progress data was not captured in 2020 due to partial school closures.
+Statutory attainment and progress data was not captured in 2020 and 2021 due to partial school closures.

 We have had an ongoing upward trajectory in terms of our performance data and in 2019 we achieved higher than national and Local Authority expectations in all assessments, outperforming all other local schools.
 We do not believe in hot-housing children for tests but recognise they need to feel calm and prepared for them and their next steps in their education journey.